yogeshbalaji/CVPR17_Unrolling_the_shutter/README.md

 The default paths are set for the test sets downloaded from the Data generation script.
 For other test sets, make sure the data and model paths are set appropriately.

 This script performs the CNN forward pass to estimate the motion vectors, and subsequently calls a matlab script that uses this motion vector to rectify the images.
 The rectified images are stored in experiments/results/rectified_imgs/ folder.
+In experiments/results/all_results folder, you can find input images, rectified images and estimated motion vector.
+These can be used to compute PSNR/ RMSE.